 If school is your priority, but you want to earn extra cash in the summer, amusement parks are a great option.
 Six Flags hires young teens.
 Your local YMCA or park district are other seasonal employers who rely on teens for a variety of jobs including landscaping, maintenance, reception, concession worker and, of course, camp counselor.
 Check out your local day camps as well.

-You may become American Red Cross certified as a lifeguard if you are at least 15 by the end of your training session.
+You may become American Red Cross certified as a lifeguard if you are 15 or older by the end of your training session.